NeoGranular/lanyon/_posts/2016-04-24-heaven-awakening-chapter-30.md

 "Capable of telling blood vessels with a single glance, there is only a single individual in the entire continent."

 "Right, that's me."
 The man had lowered his body and was examining the injury on Wei Yang's face.
 In the end, he shook his head and stood up.
-He looked towards the Protector who was standing right outside the gate watching them, and waved his hand:
+He looked towards the Family Guardian who was standing right outside the gate watching them, and waved his hand:

 "He is fine, but his face is ruined."

 "Your majesty is....."
-The Protector waved his hands indicating the guards to carry Wei Yang back while he himself went forward to greet the man in quick steps.
+The Family Guardian waved his hands indicating the guards to carry Wei Yang back while he himself went forward to greet the man in quick steps.
 From the hint inside Xi Fan's words, he'd faintly guessed who this man was.

 "Wen Ge Cheng."
 The man smiled.